dAlvarezDev/dAlvarezDev/README.md

 ---

 ## 🤝 Professional Statement
-Focused, reliable, and committed Full-Stack Developer with strong engineering discipline and a passion for building performant, maintainable, and scalable systems.
+Focused, reliable, and execution-driven Full-Stack Developer with **strong leadership experience** and deep expertise in the medical and hospital ecosystem.
-I bring clarity, structure, and execution to teams that depend on robust software delivery.
+I bring 10+ years of delivering robust, maintainable, and scalable systems that support real-world clinical workflows, medical associations, and high-impact events.

 Open to collaboration and new opportunities.